omiinaya/discord-prio-fix/README.md

 2. Run discord-prio-fix as an admin.
 3. Enjoy!

+# notes
-Notes: restart computer or end process from task manager to close.
+restart computer or end process from task manager to close.